smruthie/Predicting-Wild-Blueberry-Yield-with-Multiple-Linear-Regression/README.md

 Kindly do refer to the Jupyter Notebook for clearer justifications.

-I'm looking forward to doing more statistical analyses on this model.
+I'm looking forward to doing more statistical analyses on this model, as I know that I can't completely depend on bivariate scatterplots for a multivariate regression.
 I'll update once it's done!

 ### Data Sources
 1) Mendeley Data: https://data.mendeley.com/datasets/p5hvjzsvn8/1